ada-lyn/ada-lyn.github.io/index.md

 </p>
 Almost no change in the range of the bias, maybe a tiny bit smaller.
 But the bias was really small here.

-This correction seems to have worked well, correction the biggest biases in the years analysis and doing little or no change on the other time scales.
+Overall, the time correction seems to have worked well, correcting the biggest biases in the years analysis and doing little or no change on the other time scales where the bias was way smaller anyways.
 Hence we can say it is quite conclusive.

 ### Correction by User History